 The high school students serve as teachers in the nursery school.
 They work in different areas of the laboratory school such as dramatic play, blocks, art, math, manipulatives, science, reading, and writing.
 They also assume different responsibilities for planning and leadership during the year.
 The various responsibilities allow students to observe children in all types of tasks and assist them in developing a better understanding of the unique differences among children of similar ages.

-The preschool child is assisted in learning skills and also receives some work in identifying colors, numbers, letters, etc. while the primary emphasis is on the social development of the child.
-The philosophy of the program is directed toward helping children to become more independent, assisting children in forming relationships with peers and adults, exposing children to new and stimulating environments, and teaching children about the world.
+The preschool child is assisted in learning new skills and advancing their cognitive, physical, social and emotional development.
+The program helps children to become more independent, assists them with forming relationships with peers and adults, exposes children to new and stimulating environments, and gets their first exposure to their life-long learning process.
 The nursery school activities will sometimes revolve around themes related to the child’s environment.
-Non religious holidays and seasonal activities are also included.
+Non-religious holidays and seasonal activities are also included.

-The nursery school schedule is 9:30 to 11:30 on Wednesdays, Thursdays, and Fridays from early November until mid May.
-Applications will be accepted on a first come first served basis for children who have turned three by December 2017 and who will not enter kindergarten before September 2018.
+The nursery school schedule is 9:15 to 11:45 on Wednesdays, Thursdays, and Fridays from early November until mid-May.
+Applications will be accepted on a first come first served basis for children who have turned three by November 2023 and who will not enter kindergarten before September 2024.
 A waiting list will be maintained if necessary.
-Applications received for children who will turn 3 after December 2017 will only be considered for acceptance if the program is not fully enrolled on September 13, 2017 Children will be admitted at the discretion of the high school classroom teacher(s).
+Applications received for children who will turn 3 after November 2023 will only be considered for acceptance if the program is not fully enrolled on September 29, 2023.
+Children will be admitted at the discretion of the

 Transportation must be provided by the parent/guardian without the assistance of any high school student.
 Parents must be able to pick up their child promptly, as there is no provision for care after the laboratory time; the students and the teacher have other classes to attend after the nursery school.